Inventory Hoarding

 1. Economic Uncertainty

-During times of economic instability, businesses may resort to hoarding as a precautionary measure.
+During economic instability, businesses may resort to hoarding as a precautionary measure.
 Fear of supply chain disruptions or price increases can lead to over-ordering, even if demand does not warrant it.

 2. Market Speculation

 Companies may engage in hoarding to capitalize on anticipated price increases.
-For example, if a business expects that a particular product will become more expensive in the future, it may stock up to avoid higher costs later.
+For example, if a business expects a particular product to become more expensive, it may stock up to avoid higher costs later.

 3. Behavioral Factors